How to Throw a Holi Celebration At Home

 This is definitely an event you’ll want to host outside, either in your yard or at a nearby park.
-You can invite close friends and family, but make sure they are all healthy since this is a close-contact activity!
+Invite close friends and family!
 Traditionally, everyone wears white so the colors stand out.
 You’ll need color powder, water, and upbeat Holi music!
 Everyone begins by smearing some of the color powder on each other and spraying or splashing each other lightly with water.
 Water is definitely optional, but it is included in traditional Holi celebrations so that the color powder stays on longer.
 Using a combination of water and color powder can stain clothing, so please keep that in mind.
 After everyone has a little color on their face and arms, have a countdown to throw the color powder in the air and at each other!
 You’ll have a blast celebrating the colors of spring.

 Where can I get color powder?

 Many of the holi color powders used in India come from plants and spices.
 However, you can buy Chameleon Colors color powder and have it on your doorstep stress-free.
 We have tons of different options for every family or group of any size.